hanakai-rb/repo-sync/README.md

 ## How does it work?

-In [`.github/workflows/repo-sync.yml`](.github/workflows/repo-sync.yml) in this repo, we define a job with a list of repositories and files to be synced across each.
-For example:
+In [`.github/workflows/repo-sync.yml`](.github/workflows/repo-sync.yml), we define a job with a list of repositories and files to be synced across each.
+A simplified example:

 ```yaml
 repo_sync: